vnen/blockpop/README.md

 A simple Breakout clone made with the [Godot Engine](http://www.godotengine.org).

+**Note**: This project was made with Godot 1.1, when I was first learning Godot.
+It's probably not a good idea to use this as a reference.
+This project won't work with newer Godot releases.

 ## Running

 If you have the [Godot Engine](http://www.godotengine.org), just download the repo and run the project inside the `game` folder with it.